 - 31. There were mixed opinions about the inclusion of any requirement to disclose clients.
 Some considered that any requirements around disclosure of clients could create a competitive disadvantage to those who sign up to the code.
 Some thought that disclosure should be kept to direct disclosure between clients and decision makers. - 32.
 Others said that declaration of material interest on behalf of a client should be "up front and centre" of the code, and that there should be requirements for everyone engaging with politicians to be transparent about who they are representing.
 The Ministry also noted that there might need to be some consideration of transparency around foreign interests using domestic lobbying pathways to influence decision making. - 33.
-Some pointed out that if there was to be disclosure requirements, special consideration would need to be given to legal privilege, and the non-disclosure agreements that some companies have that could impact ability to disclose information about clients.
-Attendees from legal firms noted that lawyers were already regulated under the New Zealand Law Society's Client Care and Conduct Rules 2008.
+Some pointed out that if there was to be disclosure requirements, special consideration would need to be given to the position of legal advisors (including in regard to legal privilege), and the non-disclosure agreements that some companies have that could impact ability to disclose information about clients.
+What might be defined as "lobbying" is also a normal part of client advocacy for lawyers.
+Attendees from legal firms noted that lawyers were already regulated under the New Zealand Law Society's Client Care and Conduct Rules 2008 which, among other things, imposes ethical obligations on lawyers and certain obligations of confidentiality.
+How two regimes would be reconciled could prove important.